 Births per woman, which has already began falling prior to 1960, in the 60 years to 2020, fell from over 5.0 to around 2.3.
 Why did the births per woman then fall?
 Was it another ‘accidental’ side affect of something else as with the start of the explosion?

 How many times in movies is the bomb diffused with just moments to spare before there would have been a disaster?

 The ending of the population explosion in some ways seems just like those movies.
-In the 1970s, when the fall in birth rates started, many people were already predicting disaster unless something was done.
-In
+In the 1970s, at the peak of population growth, many people were already predicting disaster unless something was done.

-If, instead of this fall in birth-rates taking place, population growth birth rates more typical of human history had continued, there would be 18 billion people today (2021), in place of the less than 8 billion people we actually have.
+If, instead of this fall in birth-rates taking place, growth at the rate of the 1970s had continued, there would be 18 billion people today (2021), in place of the less than 8 billion people we actually have.
 If population had grown to 18 billion, what would the world now be like?
-Imagine CO2 levels having been rising at over 2x the current rate, deforestation accelerated to access resources for over twice the number of people, and all those mouths to feed.
+Imagine CO2 levels now in a world with double the population.
+Plus accelerated deforestation to access resources for over twice the number of people, and all those mouths to feed.

 How did the fall happen just in time?

 1. Planned Responses to solve overpopulation.

 Some of the explanations listed above, did directly target a reduction in birth rates.
 There were specifically designed to reduce birth rates, but they cannot explain global trends, and many countries where birth rates have fallen have had no such measures.
 Measures include:

 While these measures are certainly not a full explanation for global trends the include countries where no measures were adopted, planned responses have contributed to the global reduction.